A step-by-step recipe for easy sourdough croissants. The end result is buttery, flaky pastries, sure to impress.

 I refresh my starter like this very often, in a clean jar.
 This brings a fairly small amount of seed starter into the new mix, with double the amount of fresh flour and water.

 For this dough, it could be 40g starter, 80g flour, and 80g water.
 This will make approximately 200g starter.
-150g can be used for the dough and the remaining starter can be fed again 1:2:2 and stored for the next time you need it.
+150g can be used for the dough, and the remaining starter can be fed again 1:2:2 and stored the next time you need it.
+See more about maintaining a starter.

 At a room temperature of between 21-23°C, a starter that’s ready will double, if not triple, easily within 6 hours at that ratio.
-Ensure to use your starter before it passes its peak and starts to collapse.
+Use your starter before it passes its peak and starts to collapse.
+If used after this point, it will likely be too exhausted and acidic to give good results.
+Read more about acid content in starters.

 The pastry dough